 What is the Confection “Geppei”?

 The Japanese mooncake has now been popularized and can be found in many grocery stores around the country.

-It seems that in China the confection Geppei comes in many varieties and various fillings, but those have a round flat shape like a full moon in common as the word “月” means the moon.
+but they usually have a full-moon-like round flat shape in common as the Chinese character “月” means the moon.

 Japanese-style Geppei is also shaped like a full moon, but most are filled with sweet Azuki red bean paste called “Anko (餡子)“.

 Although the Japanese cake is similar to Manju buns in composition and taste, it isn’t fluffy at all.

 According to the ingredients and nutrition facts label on the back of the pack,

 the Geppei cake from Yamazaki mainly consists of sweet red bean paste, wheat flour, egg yolk, sugar, whole egg, lard, sweetened white bean paste, starch syrup, mirin, soy sauce, egg white, and butter.

 The calories per piece are 211 kcal.